You can legally drive without car insurance — but only with a significant cash outlay.

 Angela Preciado, director of the auto product management team at USAA, says some customers question the need for such coverage because they have good health insurance through their employer or the military.
-But drivers also need to think about their passengers, who might not have adequate health insurance coverage.
+But drivers also need to consider their passengers, who might not have adequate health insurance coverage.

 The best ways to cut car insurance costs

-While it may be tempting to reject uninsured and underinsured motorist coverage in a bid to lower premiums, Preciado says there are plenty of other options.
-Those include bundling your insurance policies with one insurer in order to get a discount.
+While it may be tempting to reject uninsured and underinsured motorist coverage to lower premiums, Preciado says many other options exist.
+Those include bundling your insurance policies with one insurer to get a discount.
 Or you may be eligible for a discount for being a safe driver, being a good student or being in the military.

-You also may get a lower premium if you’ve cut back your driving, she says.
+She says you also may get a lower premium if you’ve cut back your driving.
 Low-mileage discounts can kick in anywhere from as low as 7,500 miles a year to as much as 12,000 or 15,000.

 Another option is to raise your deductibles, which will lower your premiums.
-However, if you choose this option, you need to have enough money tucked aside to cover your costs if you’re in a wreck, Preciado says.
+However, if you choose this option, you must have enough money tucked aside to cover your costs if you’re in a wreck, Preciado says.

 She recommends reviewing your coverage every time you renew your policy.
 “As your life changes, your coverages should change as well,” she says.

-That review should include a few phone calls or a couple of minutes online comparing auto insurance quotes.
+That review should include phone calls or a few minutes online comparing auto insurance quotes.
 A CarInsurance.com analysis found the differences between carriers, especially for younger drivers, averaged as much as $1,102 a year.

-If you can’t even afford to pay your premiums, Moraga urges you to ride a bike or take a bus or find a carpool rather than getting behind the wheel of a vehicle.
+If you can’t afford to pay your premiums, Moraga urges you to ride a bike, take a bus, or find a carpool rather than drive.

 — Susan Ladika contributed to this story.